grafana/jsonnet-libs/microsoft-iis-mixin/README.md

 ## Microsoft IIS overview

 The Microsoft IIS overview dashboard provides details on traffic, connections, files sent/received, and access logs.
 [Promtail and Loki needs to be installed](https://grafana.com/docs/loki/latest/installation/) and provisioned for logs with your Grafana instance.
-Microsoft IIS access logs are found under `C:\inetpub\logs\LogFiles\W3SVC*\u_ex*.txt`.
+Microsoft IIS access logs can be found via this glob `C:\inetpub\logs\LogFiles\W3SVC*\u_ex*.txt`.
 There will typically be a folder `W3SVC[siteID]` for each site.
 Under that folder there will be a number of log files corresponding to each date (Example: u_ex230313.txt).

 Microsoft IIS logs are enabled by default in the `config.libsonnet` and can be removed by setting `enableLokiLogs` to `false`.
 Then run `make` again to regenerate the dashboard: